 ORP measures whether water is able to oxidize or reduce oxidation in another substance.
 Positive ORP readings indicate the water is an oxidizing agent, while negative readings indicate it’s a reducing agent.

 Turbidity measures the cloudiness of water.
 Generally speaking, higher turbidity can have damaging effects on aquatic life and should be avoided for consumption purposes.

 For more than 45 years, Jenco—a family-owned water quality instrument company—has been engineering innovative products that help you ensure your water quality is up to your standards.

 We hand test all of our products to make sure that they function as designed right out of the box so you can rest comfortably, knowing that you can put our tools to use right away.

 Our extensive industry experience and know-how help us create products that meet our customers’ specific needs—no matter what they are.

-Click the button below to learn more about our products—and where to get them.
+Learn more about our products—and where to get them by clicking here.